easy birding on the Black Sea coast

 The second part of our holiday is spent around the Bourgas wetlands.
 Here one of the great attractions should be the huge flocks of pelicans that roost on the lakes during their migration.
 The shallows of Atanasovsko Lake attract a good variety of waders, with Broad-billed or Marsh Sandpipers a strong possibility.
-We will spend a morning at Dyulinksi Pass, a superb watchpoint at the end of the Eastern Balkan Range from where we hope to observe the migration of raptors and other soaring birds: White and Black Storks; Lesser Spotted, Booted and Short-toed eagles; Red-footed Falcon, Levant Sparrowhawk, Honey Buzzard and four harrier species may all pass overhead.
+We spend a morning at Dyulinksi Pass, a superb watchpoint at the end of the Eastern Balkan Range from where we hope to observe the migration of raptors and other soaring birds – White and Black Storks; Lesser Spotted, Booted and Short-toed Eagles; Levant Sparrowhawk, Honey Buzzard Red-footed Falcon, and four harrier species may all pass overhead.

 Please note that holidays change, although sometimes only slightly, from year to year and previous trip reports may not reflect the planned itinerary, or other holiday details, for the current trip.
 Please ask us if you would like to know of any significant differences.

-Day 1 – Our flight takes us to Varna on the Black Sea coast from where we transfer to our hotel, arriving in time for dinner.
+Day 1 Our fight takes us to Varna on the Black Sea coast from where we transfer to our hotel, just over an hour away.

 Please note that the itinerary may be changed to suit the weather or other practicalities at the discretion of the leaders.